 Here, were a series of incredible views of mountains and canyons, as the trail wound down one hill and up another on its way to the Whitewater River.
 Wildflowers bloomed on both sides of the trail in a variety of colors, and the mountains to the southeast occasionally parted to reveal a view of the actual desert.

 Parts of the trail were actually somewhat sketchy: the trail was a narrow path cut through a steep, loose slope of dirt and sand.
-I’d not want to go through this area in the rain, it’s be too easy for the trail to collapse and a misstep send you down a long drop.
+I’d not want to go through this area in the rain, it would be too easy for the trail to collapse and a misstep send you down a long drop.

 The Whitewater Preserve, my destination for the day, was a half-mile off the tail.
 Originally a trout farm, it became a wildlife preserve, and is a nice park with hiking trails, picnic tables, water, and restrooms.
 The Preserve also has a wading pool, fed from the Whitewater, that felt nearly ice-cold.